 Understanding molecular evolution

 The idea of using rational design criteria to improve enzyme performance is limited by our knowledge of polymerase fine structure and function.
-This limitation can be overcome by mimicking nature and using directed evolution for improving enzyme properties.
+This limitation can be overcome by mimicking nature and using directed evolution to improve enzyme properties.

-Our proprietary technique1, compartmentalized ribosome display (CRD), allows for fast and efficient in vitro evolution of reverse transcriptases.
-The technique has enabled the introduction and selection of multiple favorable mutations into wild-type M-MuLV RT resulting in new, highly thermostable and processive reverse transcriptases that supersede their wild-type counterparts.
+Our proprietary technique, compartmentalized ribosome display (CRD), allows for fast and efficient in vitro evolution of RTs [1, 2].
+The technique has enabled the introduction and selection of multiple favorable mutations in wild type MMuLV RT, resulting in new, highly thermostable and processive RTs that supersede their wild type counterparts.

-Molecular evolution by CRD technique comprises three steps.
-First, an mRNA library based on wild-type M-MuLV RT gene is created by random mutagenesis.
-Next, the mRNA library is translated in vitro to proteins that are associated with their mRNA progenitors.
-Then, the protein–mRNA complexes are placed into RT reaction mixture and emulsified yielding compartments containing one protein–mRNA complex each.
-Finally, the temperature is increased to create a selective pressure under which only the improved mutants survive and produce full-length cDNA.
-By combining the best-performing mutations, highly processive M-MuLV RT mutants capable of the full-length cDNA synthesis at high temperatures have been constructed.
+Molecular evolution by the CRD technique comprises several steps (Figure 9).
+First, beginning with the wild type MMuLV RT gene (1), an mRNA library is created based on random mutagenesis (2).
+Next, the mRNA library is translated in vitro to proteins that are associated with their mRNA progenitors (3).
+Then, the protein–mRNA complexes are placed into RT reaction mixtures and emulsified, yielding compartments containing one protein–mRNA complex each.
+Finally, the temperature is increased to create selective pressure under which only the improved mutants survive and produce full-length cDNA (4).
+By combining the best-performing mutations, highly processive MMuLV RT mutants capable of full-length cDNA synthesis at high temperatures were constructed.

 Understanding RNase H activity

-Wild type M-MuLV RT possesses an RNA-dependent and DNA-dependent polymerase activity as well as RNase H activity.
-RNase H activity degrades RNA from RNA–DNA duplexes to allow efficient synthesis of dsDNA.
-However, with long mRNA templates, RNA may be degraded prematurely resulting in truncated cDNA.
-Hence, it is generally beneficial to minimize RNase H activity when aiming to produce long transcripts for cDNA cloning.
+Wild type MMuLV RT possesses an RNA-dependent and DNA-dependent polymerase activity, and also an RNase H activity.
+The RNase H activity degrades RNA from RNA–DNA duplexes to allow efficient synthesis of dsDNA.
+However, with long mRNA templates, the RNA may be degraded prematurely, resulting in truncated cDNA.
+Hence, it is generally beneficial to minimize RNase H activity when aiming to produce long transcripts for cDNA cloning (Figure 10).

-In contrast, reverse transcriptases with intrinsic RNase H activity are often favored in qPCR applications, because they enhance the melting of RNA–DNA duplex during the first cycles of PCR.
+In contrast, RTs with intrinsic RNase H activity are often favored in qPCR applications, because they enhance the melting of RNA–DNA duplexes during the first cycles of PCR.